kaitlin-fair/ECE215/book/Block1/L04/ECE215_L04_Reading.md

     2. The rating must be lower than the failure point of the wiring.

-For ECE 315, we will calculate fuse or circuit breaker ratings in a very specific way.
+For this course, we will calculate fuse or circuit breaker ratings in a very specific way.
 First, we will calculate the maximum current that could be flowing through the fuse or circuit breaker under normal operating conditions.
 Next, we will multiply this current by 1.1 (adding 10% to